Staffordshire Bull Terrier Original Art

 This print combines hand drawn lettering with illustration.
-Each one is hand-printed on my press in a deep inky green, then individually signed.
+Each one is individually hand-printed on my press in a deep inky green, and signed.

 Image Size: 190 x 240 mm (including signature)

 Paper Size: 315 x 315 mm (approx)

 Framed prints: £80 (+P&P, UK addresses only)

 You can personalise your Dog Tag print with a hand written dedication (up to 10 words).